 Welcome to Mercenary Models online.

-The Mercenary Models website is a platform to share my scale modeling portfolio for others to enjoy.
+The Mercenary Models website is a platform to share my scale modeling portfolio.

-The projects are generally presented from most recent to those built over twenty years ago.
-Most historical information is for context only and was not extensively researched unless noted otherwise.
+The projects are generally presented from most recent to some that were built over twenty years ago.
+Most historical information is for context only and was researched from readily available sources online or from my personal collection.
 Most is general knowledge obtained freely from the internet and may contain slight inaccuracies.
-If you have any questions or comments, please feel free to reach out.
+If you have any questions, comments or corrections please feel free to reach out.
 All feedback is welcome.

 Thanks for visiting!.